MD Program Frequently Asked Questions

 How long after my file is complete will I be notified of a decision?

-Interviews are offered on a rolling basis, and we interview from August through March.
+Interviews are offered on a rolling basis, and we typically interview from August through April.
 The Committee on Admissions judiciously reviews each application and it may take some time before you hear from us regarding a change in your status.
 Please keep in mind that many files are put on hold each year and are re-reviewed later in the application cycle.

 I have a status that says I am "on hold for re-review at a later date."
 What does this mean and when will I hear from GW?